 Just form your ball and make a little well in it (see photo above), and place your cheese in the well, then cover it up and reshape the ball.

-Place the stuffed meatballs on the smoker at 225 degrees for 45 minutes, or until the internal temperature of the meatballs reach 155 degrees.
+Place the stuffed meatballs on the smoker at 225 degrees Fahrenheit for 45 minutes, or until the internal temperature of the meatballs reach 155 degrees.

 In this case we’re smoking the meatballs on the Big Green Egg using apple wood.
 But these meatballs work great on whatever cooker you have!